 A man involved in a crash with an Amazon delivery van filed a lawsuit in Georgia state court.
 Bloomberg reports the lawsuit alleges Amazon is liable and cited the company’s methods used to monitor its delivery drivers.

-Ans Rana, 24, was struck from behind by a blue Amazon delivery van in Atlanta back in March.
-The crash sent Rana to the hospital with brain and spinal cord injuries, and ultimately paralyzed him.
+The man was struck from behind by a blue Amazon delivery van in Atlanta back in March.
+The crash sent the 24-year-old to the hospital with brain and spinal cord injuries and ultimately paralyzed him.

-Rana’s lawsuit argues that those practices made Amazon negligent and said the company “forced drivers to rush to the point it was unsafe” and “focused on speed and delivery efficiency without giving due consideration to the safety of the public.”
-The lawsuit also alleges that the van traveled 67.73 miles per hour in a 55 mile-per-hour zone when it hit the car and sent it into another lane, where it was struck by another car.
+The lawsuit makes the argument these practices make Amazon negligent and said the company “forced drivers to rush to the point it was unsafe” and “focused on speed and delivery efficiency without giving due consideration to the safety of the public.”
+The lawsuit also alleges the van traveled 67.73 miles per hour in a 55 mile-per-hour zone when it hit the car and sent it into another lane where it was struck by another car.

 This isn’t the only legal matter involving Amazon delivery drivers.
-A law firm in the U.K. recently filed an employee rights claim, which states the drivers deserve rights such as eligibility for National Minimum Wage or employment contracts.
+A law firm in the UK recently filed an employee rights claim which states the drivers deserve employee rights such as eligibility for National Minimum Wage or an employment contract.